fuzzylabs/evidently-monitoring-pattern/README.md

 - The metric server: This is the Evidently metrics server which will monitor the predictions output by the inferenece server to detect data drift and outliers.

 - Once these metrics has been produced by Evidently, they will be logged to the Promethus's database and can be visualised using Grafana.

+- When the no data drift scneario is running, the Grafana's dashboard should show no data drift is detected.
+However, as there are some randomness in dataset generation, it is normal to see data drift every once a while.

+- When the data drift scneratio is running, Grafana's dashboard should show data drift at a constant time frame, e.g. no data drfit for 10 seconds -> data drift detected for 5 seconds -> no data drift for 10 seconds etc...